oracle-devrel/oci-ai-industry-dbsolutions/ai-for-financialservices/ai-fs-provision/ai-fs-provision.md

 ## Introduction

-This article provides a comprehensive walkthrough of creating an Oracle Autonomous Database 23ai instance creation and leveraging Oracle APEX to build low-code, data-driven applications.
+This article provides a comprehensive walkthrough of creating an Oracle Autonomous Database 23ai instance and leveraging Oracle APEX to build low-code, data-driven applications.

 Through a series of hands-on tasks, readers will learn how to: